ran-var/blog/source/_posts/uefi-attack.md

 - Leave Secure Boot intact and just patch PCR measurement functions
 - Hook the TPM unseal operation directly

-Secure Boot protects the OS boot path.
-It doesn't protect the firmware itself from modification.
+Secure Boot protects the OS boot path but not the firmware itself from modification.

 ## Conclusion